boecker-lab/docs.sirius.github.io/docs/_pages/prerequisites.md

 ### Formula database search

 Instead of considering the complete space of molecular formulas possible for a given mass and element set, one can also restrict that space to a database.
-In that case, SIRIUS will only consider molecular formulas that are part of the selected databases and it is possible to further apply element set restrictions to that.
+In that case, SIRIUS will only consider molecular formulas that are part of the selected database(s) and it is possible to further apply element set restrictions to that.
 Naturally, this approach is unable to annotate novel molecular formulas ("novel" meaning not part of the selected database) and will harshly restrict the space of molecular formulas candidates.
 Since the space of possible formula candidates is so much smaller then with de novo, this approach does not require a predefined element set.
 In contrast to de novo, this approach may annotate formulas with uncommon elements that cannot be detected from the MS1 (since considering a large set of uncommon element for de novo is usually no good practice, see above).